lizale25/lizInsta/readme.md

 The following **additional** features are implemented:

 - [X] I designed the posting image screen to look like that of the real Instagram, adding features such as sharing post on Facebook.
+-[X] I added images to the navigation controller
--[X] I created a Collection View in order to make the profile view psge of the user look more like the resl Instagram app.
+- [X] I created a Collection View in order to make the profile view page of the user look more like the real Instagram app.

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):

 1. Segues
-2. Collection View
+2. Autolayout

 ## Video Walkthrough